cjgala/starman-cli/README.md

 ## Extending Starman

 By default the only chart Starman includes is the `sample` chart.
-Additional charts can be added by running the `starman space add chart` command.
+Additional charts can be added by running the `starman space add chart CHART PATH` command.

 You can also write your own charts!
 More information can be found [here](charts.md).